-- state that is unlikely to decline), enhanced energy efficiency will deliver benefits by helping to reduce health inequalities particularly for an increasingly elderly population. - 3.25.34 The policy framework weakly considers adaptation to climate change dealing with flood risk and sustainable urban drainage.
+- 3.26.32 While Policy 9 is devoted to addressing climate change, the development activity generated as a result of Policy 1 is only to "have regard" to the climate change requirements.
+A further difficulty arises in relation to housing and the need to deliver affordable housing since reducing greenhouse gas emissions and enhancing resilience to climate change may well come at a higher cost to the developer if not the local community. - 3.26.33 There is a delicate balance needed between addressing the immediate affordable housing needs and that of addressing climate change.
+However with an increasing number of people experiencing fuel poverty (a state that is unlikely to decline), enhanced energy efficiency will deliver benefits by helping to reduce health inequalities particularly for an increasingly elderly population. - 3.26.34 The policy framework weakly considers adaptation to climate change dealing with flood risk and sustainable urban drainage.
 There are no measures that help to promote business adaptation thereby helping to deliver sustainable economic development.
-Enhancing the public realm in terms of adaptation to high winds and temperatures and provision of green infrastructure provide opportunities for improvement.
-With an increasingly elderly population, their needs for urban adaptation can be delivered by cooling vegetation and the provision of rest areas. - 3.25.35 The climate change policy promotes the development and provision for heat and energy networks.
+Enhancing the public realm in terms of adaptation to high winds and temperatures and provision of green infrastructure provide opportunities for improvement could be considered through the proposed Sustainable Design and Construction SPD along with addressing the needs of an increasingly elderly population in terms of cooling vegetation and the provision of rest areas. - 3.26.35 The climate change policy promotes the development and provision for heat and energy networks.
 It also makes provision for development to pay for a wide variety of other measures to reduce emissions or address the impacts of climate change across the Borough (these are termed Allowable Solutions).
-With this provision coming into force by 2016, a strategy defining the possible measures will be needed soon if the implications on project viability are not to constrain development processes. - 3.25.36 Much of the extent to which this policy is effective is dependent upon keeping the proposed Sustainable Design and Construction Supplementary Planning Guidance up to date reflecting the rapidly changing technologies in this area.
+With this provision coming into force by 2016, a strategy defining the possible measures will be needed soon if the implications on project viability are not to constrain development processes.

+3.26.36 Much of the extent to which this policy is effective is dependent upon keeping the proposed Sustainable Design and Construction Supplementary Planning Guidance up to date reflecting the rapidly changing technologies in this area.
 Effectiveness is also dependent upon the manner in which site development briefs embrace the concept of designing in energy efficiency, reduced emissions and adaptation measures.